jayyvis/jayyvis.github.io/README.md

 **#CLOUD #DEVOPS #CICD #SRE #PLATFORM #DEVEX**

-I'm curious with GenAI for a while now and after watching [DHH's keynote on Rails 8](https://www.youtube.com/watch?v=-cEn_83zRFw) , I couldn't resist my temptation to build something with Ruby on Rails.
-Hence, learning Rails 8 to productionize AI enabled web app.
+I'm curious with GenAI for a while now and got curious with Rails after listening to DHH ([this](https://www.youtube.com/watch?v=-cEn_83zRFw) and [this](https://www.youtube.com/watch?v=mTa2d3OLXhg)).
+I couldn't resist my temptation to build something with these two and hence learning Rails 8 to productionize an AI enabled web app.

-**#GENAI #LLM #NOBUILD #NOPAAS**
+**#GENAI #LLM #RAILS8 #NOBUILD #NOPAAS**